Computer

 The Curious Case Of Benjamin Button

-Being born an antique man and losing life as a toddler meant that Brad Pitt had to go through quite a few bodily changes for this film.
-While a few have been achieved using makeup, the maximum extraordinary is the CGI Pitt masquerading as formative years Benjamin Button, wherein Pitt’s head becomes digitally captured, altered, and placed on any other actor’s frame.
+Being born an antique man and losing his life as a toddler meant that Brad Pitt had to go through quite a few bodily changes for this film.
+While a few have been achieved using makeup, the most extraordinary is the CGI Pitt masquerading as formative years Benjamin Button, wherein Pitt’s head becomes digitally captured, altered, and placed on any other actor’s frame.

 Ghost Rider